leavanh/Stance_Prediction/README.md

 Use it via `New Project > Create from template > Group > thesis-template`.

+A template for the tex-file can be found here: https://www.overleaf.com/latex/templates/lmu-slds-thesis-template/mhnhsykmqpvm

 ## General structure

 In general your repository should (in the end) look somehow like this: